Stratford-upon-Avon and Midland Junction Railway: The Stratford-upon-Avon, Towcester and Midland Junction Railway

 In 1879 the East and West Junction Railway sponsored this line; it would build from Towcester to a junction near Olney (Ravenstone Junction).
-The proposed railway was called the Easton Neston Mineral and Towcester, Roade and Olney Junction Railway; it was incorporated on 15 August 1879, with share capital of £230,000.
+The proposed railway was called the Easton Neston Mineral and Towcester, Roade and Olney Junction Railway; it was incorporated by the Easton Neston Mineral and Towcester, Roade, and Olney Junction Railway Act 1879 (42 & 43 Vict. c. ccxxiii) on 15 August 1879, with share capital of £230,000.
 Running powers for goods and mineral trains were granted to the Midland Railway.
-The ten mile line took some time to construct due to difficulty in raising money, and before it opened the company changed its name to the Stratford-upon-Avon, Towcester and Midland Junction Railway (ST&MJR), by an Act of 10 August 1882.
+The ten mile line took some time to construct due to difficulty in raising money, and before it opened the company changed its name to the Stratford-upon-Avon, Towcester and Midland Junction Railway (ST&MJR), by the Stratford-upon-Avon, Towcester, and Midland Junction Railway Act 1882 (45 & 46 Vict. c. ccix) of 10 August 1882.